solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 This is the base application that will be evolved in the future sample scripts.
 This PaaS architecture is a couple of steps ahead of the Classic architecture.
-The Classic architecture example is meant to provide an example of an existing on-premises environment that might be migrated to the Azure cloud.
-If you have a new application, you most likely we start with the PaaS architecture depicted below.
+The Classic architecture is meant to be an example of an existing on-premises environment that might be migrated to the Azure cloud.
+If you have a new application, you most likely will start with the PaaS architecture depicted below.
 This is the easiest path for a user looking to understand the Azure basics.

 ![][13]